 Service and infrastructure for (educational) researchers and teaching target a national audience, they address different scientific communities and educational research groups.

-The Leibniz Association connects 91 independent research institutions that range in focus from the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
+The Leibniz Association connects 96 independent research institutions that range in focus from the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
 DIPF has been a member of the Leibniz Association since the beginning and belongs to Section A – Humanities and Educational Research.
-DIPF is an active member in two of the Association’s research alliances.
+DIPF is an active member in one Leibniz Research Alliance and one Leibniz Research Network.

 How can children receive optimal support in their development?
 What risks exist concerning their learning achievement, for example regarding children with learning disorders, ADHD or immigrant children?
 How do carers and teachers cope with the growing heterogeneity in children’s day-care institutions and schools?
 What learning measures are promising with respect to providing support to children that is adapted to their individual needs?